-The thick, short, matted grass of the uplands, if cut when there is a good growth of new grass forcing its way through that of the previous year, which ground, makes nutritious feed.
+The thick, short, matted grass of the uplands, if cut when there is a good growth of new grass forcing its way through that of the previous year, which cures naturally on the ground, makes nutritious feed.
 The longer grasses and sedges surrounding small lakes and grassy sloughs make good feed, and are cut and cured when the water is low enough to operate the mower.
 Little cultivated grass is grown for hay.